ckmahoney/raudio/README.md

 ## License

-This repository is licensed under a custom license that encourages contribution and education
+This repository is licensed under a custom license that encourages contribution and education.

 Contributors who have made significant contributions by completing an approved GitHub issue or an approved independent pull request (PR) are granted additional ability to use the Software for commercial purposes.
 For more details, see the [LICENSE](LICENSE) file.

 Contributions are welcome and encouraged.

 Non-contributors are permitted to use and view the code for personal or educational purposes only.
-Modification, distribution, and commercial use are strictly prohibited for non-contributors.
+Commercial use is strictly prohibited for non-contributors.